lihini223/C-Sharp-Programming/Code-Guides/Encapsulation.md

 Write a complete C# code to declare two private integer variables to accept user inputs and display the sum of those two values
 Hint – Take a separate class which contain get and set methods.

+### Exercise 01
+- Create a console application with a encapsulated class.